Sclerotherapy

 Why do we recommend using Asclera (Polidocanol) for treatment of veins?

-Asclera (polidocanol) is a sclerosing agent that works by damaging the endothelium, the inside lining of blood vessels, causing the blood vessels to clot as the platelets and cellular debris attach to the lining of the vessels.
+Asclera® (polidocanol) is a sclerosing agent that works by damaging the endothelium, the inside lining of blood vessels, causing the blood vessels to clot as the platelets and cellular debris attach to the lining of the vessels.
 Over time, the clotted vein will be replaced with other types of tissue.
 Advantages of polidocanol include excellent local tolerance with low risk of toxicity, low risk of allergic reaction, and its anesthetic effect (less pain and discomfort).
-Potential adverse reactions include hematoma (or bruising), irritation, discoloration, pain, itching, warmth and clotting at the injection site.